-Featured two appearances by Jerry Orbach as Detective Lennie Briscoe — his last episodes of primetime television before his death.
+The first two episodes starred Jerry Orbach as Lennie Briscoe, now working as DA Investigator — his last appearances of primetime television before his death.

 This show provides examples of:

 - Amoral Attorney: Lampshaded.Norman Rothenberg: You're wasting your time in the DA's office.
 I could triple what you make.Tracey Kibre: You don't want me, Norman.
 I have scruples.Norman Rothenberg: They have pills for that!

 - Beauty Is Never Tarnished: Averted in "Day".
 In her first appearance of the episode, Casey Novak still has bruises on her face from being attacked in the previous episode; they do heal over the course of the trial.

 - Berserk Button: Call Tracey Kibre a bitch, and she will smile politely and eviscerate you in court.
 Call her second chair Kelly Gaffney a bitch, and suddenly the phrase "died of fright" doesn't seem so farfetched.

 - Determinator: Tracey Kibre.

 - Driven to Suicide: The initial suspect of "Boys Will Be Boys" after his father disowns him for being gay.